dhkim-zensys/docker-compose-demo/README.md

 * **Username:** user
 * **Password:** test

 You do not have to do anything if you use `docker-compose`.
+Docker Compose starts all containers in parallel.
+Even if you use linking or `depends_on`, it doesn't wait until the container is fully available.
+Spring Boot app fails if MySQL isn't up and running during initialization.
+Therefore we need to use the script `wait-for-it.sh` to wait until DB container is up and running.

 ## Usage